JEKO10/Giphy-clone/README.md

 ## Project overview

-Home page is displaying trending gifs with searh bar.
+Home page displays trending gifs with searh bar.
 You can search plenty of gifs from Giphy.
 I used fetch and promises to get API data.
 I also created Loader and Pagination for gifs.

 ## Built with